LazoCoder/Pokemon-Terminal/README.md

 # Features
 - 493 unique Pokemon
 - Select Pokemon by name or by index number
+- Ability to change the Desktop Wallpaper & the Terminal background
 - Internal search system for finding Pokemon

 # How to Install